davsar89/ISS_AGILE_FERMI_coordinates_calculator/README.md

 * The datafiles containing the list of Two Line Elements (TLE) of each satellites are contained in the folder `/dataFiles`.
 Now data is up to 14/10/2020.
 * Other satellites can easily be added and TLE can be updated to later times.
 TLE data can be downloaded at www.space-track.org (registration required).

-## A MATLAB script to do the same is also available
-* See the `/MATLAB` folder.
-The script `test.m` shows example usage.